 Brian is a McGill Method-certified provider for the Florida region and works with back-pained clients online, virtually, and in person.
 Brian consults with Royalty to average Joe’s who are weekend warriors and top powerlifters worldwide, and not limited to NFL, MLB, NHL, NBA, and UFC athletes.

-Brian’s impressive recovery has given him the opportunity to teach and deliver talks to physical therapists, chiropractors, medical doctors, professional strength & conditioning coaches and experts from all facets of sport, on how to avoid injury, while building anti-fragile strength and resilience in athletes.
+Brian’s impressive recovery and experience in the trenches have allowed him to teach and deliver talks to physical therapists, chiropractors, medical doctors, professional strength & conditioning coaches in the NHL & NFL, and experts from all facets of sport on avoiding injury while building anti-fragile strength and resilience in athletes.

-Brian is also an accomplished author, having written the best-selling strength training book 10/20/Life and runs the website PowerRackStrength.com where he shares the articles and training logs of has a host of athletes of all domains who utilize his 10/20/Life methodology.
-His personal articles have been published in multiple magazine publications, including Men’s Health, Power, Powerlifting USA, Ironman, Muscle & Fitness, and Flex, as well as Medical Journals such Journal of Body work and Movement therapies.
+Brian is also an accomplished author, writing the best-selling strength training book 10/20/Life and Cutting weight before Gift of Injury.
+He runs the website PowerRackStrength.com where he shares the articles and training logs of a host of athletes of all domains who utilize his 10/20/Life methodology.
+His articles have been published in multiple magazine publications, including Men’s Health, Power, Powerlifting USA, Ironman, Muscle & Fitness, and Flex, and Medical Journals such as Journal of Bodywork and Movement Therapies.

 Brian was recently named as having two of the “top 20 greatest powerlifting performances of All-Time” with 2651lbs total at 242lbs and 2730lbs total at 275lbs, respectively, with the higher ranking total (242 done in 2016) accomplished post back injury.
 Most recently, Brian was named the #2 lifter of the 2010s, only ranking behind the immortal David Hoff.